-The Boboli Gardens are a green oasis in the midst of Florence’s stony Reniassance architecture.
-Laid out on the hillside behind the Pitti Palace, this is a wonderland of fountains and statues, formal gardens and secret lawns.
-Stroll along its grand avenues and winding pathways, and look out for the Neptune Fountain, Buontalenti’s fantastical grotto, the panoramic Giardino dei Cavalieri and the statue of Cosimo I’s obese dwarf riding a turtle.
+The Boboli Gardens are a green oasis in the midst of Florence’s stony Renaissance architecture.
+Laid out on the hillside behind the Pitti Palace, this is a wonderland of fountains and statues, formal gardens, and secret lawns.
+Stroll along its grand avenues and winding pathways, and look out for the Neptune Fountain (one of two famous statues of the god, the other residing in Piazza della Signoria), Buontalenti’s fantastical grotto, the panoramic Giardino dei Cavalieri, and the statue of Cosimo I’s obese dwarf riding a turtle.

 Have you been here?
 Share a tip or a photo with fellow travelers.